Jeshika311/Jeshika311/README.md

-# 💫 About Me:
+## 👋 About Me

-💡 Passionate Full Stack Developer focused on building real-world solutions and continuously improving problem-solving skills.
+💡 Passionate Full Stack Developer focused on building real-world solutions and continuously improving problem-solving skills

-- 🎓 Pursuing Bachelor of Technology (B.Tech)
+🎓 Pursuing Bachelor of Technology (B.Tech)

-- 💻 Full Stack Developer with focus on scalable and efficient solutions
+💻 Skilled in Full Stack Development with a focus on scalable and efficient applications

-- 🧠 Strong foundation in C++ & DSA
+📊 Strong foundation in C++ and Data Structures & Algorithms

+🏆 Achievements:
+- 🥈 **1st Runner-Up** in *CodeRush*, organized in collaboration with MMDU and ByteXL
-- 🏆 Secured Top 10 in NEXUS, a prestigious national-level competition organized by **IIT (ISM) Dhanbad** and **NIT Tiruchirappalli**
+- 🏅 Secured **Top 10** in *NEXUS*, a national-level competition organized by IIT (ISM) Dhanbad and NIT Tiruchirappalli
-- 🌍 Finalist at AI for Sustainability Hackathon, organized by **Canadian University Dubai**
+- 🌍 **Semi-Global Finalist** in a competition conducted by Consulting and Analytics Club, IIT Guwahati
+- 📊 Built a **Capstone Project** under *Summer Analytics 2025*, IIT Guwahati
+- 🚀 Participated in **25+ national & international hackathons**, including events associated with Goldsmiths, University of London and Canadian University Dubai

 - 🔗 Live Portfolio: https://my-portfolio-jeshika311s-projects.vercel.app/